folio-org/raml-module-builder/README.md

   needs to be handled by the implementer.
 This is handled by the framework, which handles validation.

-- POJOs - The JSON schemas will be generated into java objects.
+- POJOs -- The JSON schemas will be generated into java objects.

-- All generated code can be found in the `org.folio.rest.jaxrs` package
+- All generated code can be found in the `org.folio.rest.jaxrs` package.

 ### Step 5: Implement the generated interfaces

 Implement the interfaces associated with the RAML files you created.
-An interface is generated for every root endpoint in the RAML file you added to the `raml` project.
+An interface is generated for every root endpoint in the RAML files.
 So, for the ebook RAML an `org.folio.rest.jaxrs.resource.EbooksResource` interface will be generated.
 Note that the `org.folio.rest.jaxrs.resource` will be the package for every generated interface.